 Next I measured the opening of my the drill press cabinet to get the size for the fronts.
 I made a full video on How to Make Easy Drawers which you can check out for more information.
 I go into a lot more detail about all the sizing considerations and how to deal with undersized plywood when cutting the drawer fronts.

 After cutting all the parts to size, I drilled pocket holes in the ends of the fronts and backs to secure them to the sides.
 Assembly of the drawers is pretty straight forward.
 I used two sides and a front and back with the pocket holes facing outward and secured them with 1-¼” pocket screws.

-I worked my way through all five drawers then cut the bottoms to size from ¼” plywood.
+After that I worked my way through all five drawers then cut the bottoms to size from ¼” plywood.
 I cut the bottoms to exact size and glued and nailed them on with brad nails keeping them in from the edge by about ½”.

 Here’s why I shot the nails in from the edge.
 I added a chamfer to the underside of each drawer along the sides with my cordless router.
 I sized it the thickness of the bottom panel and this effectively hides the plywood bottom of the drawer when viewed from above.

 Here is what it looks like before the routing, and after.
-Pretty cool trick.

 3. Mount the DIY Drill Press Stand Drawers

 A few things that I’ve found to be helpful when mounting drawer slides is using consistent spacing wherever possible.
 For this design I worked it out that I can use just one size plywood spacer all the way up.

 The spacer goes on top of the slide just installed and using a spring clamp to hold it in place works like a champ.
 I installed all five sets of slides, working my way up one side then the other until they were all in place.